Pat Burke: Europe

 Burke was a EuroLeague champion with Panathinaikos in the 1999–00 season and he also helped the "Greens" to win three consecutive Greek League titles from 1999 to 2001.
 In Europe, he also played with the Spanish clubs Tau Ceramica, Gran Canaria and Real Madrid, and with Maroussi in Greece.
 He helped Real to the final of the ULEB Cup (now called EuroCup) in 2004 and to the Spanish League title in 2005.

 In November 2007, Burke signed with Russian club Khimki and helped the team win their first Russian Cup title.
 Burke averaged 8.2 points and 5.2 rebounds per game in 211 career games played over all of the different European leagues that he competed in.
 In 2008, he moved to the Polish club Asseco Prokom Sopot and he helped the team to win the league's title.

 Coaching

 Pat Burke was named the new men's basketball head coach at Beacon College in Leesburg, Florida in March 2025.
-Burke succeeds Sam Vincent, who coached the Beacon NaviGators/Blazers from 2022-2025 and helped the athletic program achieve USCAA membership.
+Burke succeeds Sam Vincent, who coached the Beacon NaviGators/Blazers from 2022 to 2025 and helped the athletic program achieve USCAA membership.
 Burke has had ties with Beacon College since 2015 when he pitched the idea to begin a summer program at the school for Saudi and other international students.
 He is also the director of athletics.